DiceT/ruins-and-realms/_DEVELOPMENT/land-table.md

 | 87   | River                   | RI  | String | 5    |
 | 88   | Stone Wall              | SW  | String | 3    |

-NANA BANANA PROMPT

-TERRAIN TYPE = Meadow
-COLOR THEME = Lime Green
-PERCENTAGE = 50%

-Create 8 hand-painted fantasy hex tiles (point-side up) depicting [[TERRAIN TYPE]].

-USE THE PROVIDED IMAGE(S) AS A VISUAL REFERENCE.
-Continue the established style exactly.

-Use a [[COLOR THEME]] as the background wash for this set.

-Background:
-Traditional watercolor on textured cold-press paper with visible paper grain, uneven pigment pooling, soft washes, and slight color bleeding.
-Fill the entire hex with watercolor texture.

-Foreground:
-Ink illustration only.
-VERY thick, hand-drawn black linework with imperfect, organic edges.
-No clean vectors.
-No color used in the ink work.
-Avoid details.
-Pan the camera way back to show the terrain on the near horizon starting from the bottom of the hex.
-Foreground elements should not extend above [[PERCENTAGE]] of the tile’s vertical height.

-Composition:
-Top-down tabletop map tiles, centered composition, isolated on a white background.
-Natural, muted earth tones with subtle variation between tiles.

-Borders:
-Thick, hand-drawn black hex borders with visible variation and irregularity.

-Style:
-Vintage fantasy cartography aesthetic.
-Storybook map illustration.
-Old-school tabletop RPG feel.
-Highly tactile, human-made, imperfect, and painterly.

-Constraints:
-No text.
-No labels.
-No UI elements.
-No symbols outside the hex.